The Power of PR Storytelling

 Burt’s Bees is a skin and body care brand that sells a range of natural products made of beeswax.

-Masters of PR storytelling, they market themselves as a an environmentally conscious brand that promotes living simply, naturally, and responsibly.
+Masters of PR storytelling, they market themselves as an environmentally conscious brand that promotes living simply, naturally, and responsibly.

+A large component of their storytelling focuses on company founder, Burt Shavitz, and how his philosophies on life and his nomadic lifestyle influence the products they make.
 Through a series of quirky videos, we get to know the man behind the brand.
 For example, this feature length documentary sees Burt talk about his simple, holistic lifestyle, his passion for beekeeping, and how he turned his passion into a thriving business.
+The brand has also created a series of videos titled ‘Burtisms’, which feature fun musings and pearls of wisdom from the former beekeeper.

 This is clever PR storytelling, as putting a name and face to a brand creates familiarity and trust.
-At a time when transparency means everything, the honest and open way in which the brand tells its stories helps it create a genuine connection with the people who buy its products.
+At a time when transparency means everything, the honest and open way in which the brand tells its stories helps it to create a genuine connection with the people who buy its products.

 Disney

 The heart-warming story centres around a cute duckling, who finds a Donald Duck comic book and becomes obsessed with the iconic fluffy character.
 However, bad weather sets in, and the duckling and his family have to flee, leaving his beloved comic book behind.
+The next morning, the sun reappears, and the duck family arrive at Disneyland Paris, where the duckling is greeted by the real Donald Duck.
+The moment when the duckling comes beak-to-beak with his idol is magical.

 Through this moving display of anthropomorphism, Disney captures the magic and excitement that children feel for Disneyland.